knobs-dials/pg_queries/README.md

 - figure out pg connections in a broader way
 - allow remote connects
 - check a lot of counting logic, for correctness and whether it does what I want
-- make compatible with multiple postgres servers (the table it queries has seen changes over time, current code is since 10ish?)
+- make compatible with multiple postgres server versions (the table it queries has seen changes over time, current code is since 10ish?)